ell-ibrahimi/chocolatebar/README.md

 Temperature:  Keep between 15°C and 20°C (59–68°F).
 Humidity: Less than 50%.
 Moisture can make chocolate sticky or grainy.
 Light: Store away from direct sunlight — it fades color and affects flavor.
-Air: Keep it in a sealed container  (chocolate absorbs odors easily lol
+Air: Keep it in a sealed container  (chocolate absorbs odors easily)

 ### team members:
-Nabila
+Chikhi Nabila
 islame zarouri
 benbrahim hossam
 brahimi